No Regrets for Learning the Prior in Bandits: Introduction

 \section{Introduction}

 We study the problem of maximizing the total reward, or minimizing the total regret, in a sequence of stochastic bandit instances \citep{lai85asymptotically,auer02finitetime,lattimore19bandit}.
 We consider a Bayesian version of the problem, where the bandit instances are drawn from some distribution.
-More specifically, the learner interacts with $m$ bandit instances in $m$ tasks, with one instance per task.
+More specifically, the learning agent interacts with $m$ bandit instances in $m$ tasks, with one instance per task.
 The interaction with each task is for $n$ rounds and with $K$ arms.
 The reward distribution of arm $i \in [K]$ in task $s \in [m]$ is $p_i(\cdot; \theta_{s, *})$, where $\theta_{s, *}$ is a shared parameter of all arms in task $s$.
-When arm $i$ is pulled in task $s$, the learner receives a random reward from $p_i(\cdot; \theta_{s, *})$.
+When arm $i$ is pulled in task $s$, the agent receives a random reward from $p_i(\cdot; \theta_{s, *})$.
 The parameters $\theta_{1, *}, \dots, \theta_{m, *}$ are drawn independently of each other from a \emph{task prior} $P(\cdot; \mu_*)$.
 The task prior is parameterized by an unknown \emph{meta-parameter} $\mu_*$, which is drawn from a \emph{meta-prior} $Q$.
-The learner does not know $\mu_*$ or $\theta_{1, *}, \dots, \theta_{m, *}$.
-However, it knows the parametric forms of all distributions and also knows $Q$, which allows it to learn about $\mu_*$.
+The agent does not know $\mu_*$ or $\theta_{1, *}, \dots, \theta_{m, *}$.
+However, it knows $Q$ and the parametric forms of all distributions, which help it to learn about $\mu_*$.
 This is a form of \emph{meta-learning} \citep{thrun96explanationbased,thrun98lifelong,baxter98theoretical,baxter00model}, where the agent learns to act from interactions with bandit instances.

 A simple approach is to ignore the hierarchical structure of the problem and solve each bandit task independently with some bandit algorithm, such as \emph{Thompson sampling (TS)} \citep{thompson33likelihood,chapelle11empirical,agrawal12analysis,russo18tutorial}.
 This may be highly suboptimal.
-To illustrate this, imagine that $\mu_*$ is such that for any $\theta$ in the support of $P(\cdot; \mu_*)$, arm $1$ is optimal.
-If $\mu_*$ was known, any reasonable algorithm would only pull arm $1$, and thus had the total regret zero over any horizon.
-Accordingly, we also expect that a clever algorithm that learns $\mu_*$ would eventually pull arm $1$ an overwhelming fraction of time, and thus suffer regret that diminishes on average as it interacts with a growing number of tasks.
-Two issues arise when designing the clever algorithm.
-First, can it be designed computationally efficiently?
+To illustrate this, imagine that arm $1$ is optimal for any $\theta$ in the support of $P(\cdot; \mu_*)$.
+If $\mu_*$ was known, any reasonable algorithm would only pull arm $1$ and have zero regret over any horizon.
+Likewise, a clever algorithm that learns $\mu_*$ should eventually pull arm $1$ most of the time, and thus have diminishing regret as it interacts with a growing number of tasks.
+Two challenges arise when designing the clever algorithm.
+First, can it be computationally efficient?
 Second, what is the regret due to adapting to $\mu_*$?